archbardinexile/BGCL/timeline.md

 #### **Ingenium is propelled toward Fundus**

-[Artifex Calligo](characters#artifex-calligo), Ingenium's prime minister, reaches an agreement with *Manus Sol Orbis*, the Exarch, and with the help of the monks of the [Spirit Temple](factions#spirit-temple), the earthmote Ingenium is moved alongside Fundus' north-eastern shore.
+*Artifex Calligo*, Ingenium's prime minister, reaches an agreement with *Manus Sol Orbis*, the Exarch, and with the help of the monks of the [Spirit Temple](factions/the-commission#spirit-temple), the earthmote Ingenium is moved alongside Fundus' north-eastern shore.
 The agreement leads to advances in resonance engines, airships, street lighting and the establishment of the *Calligo Way*, a network of cable cars providing convenient travel between the [Innermotes](locations/profundus#the-innermotes).

 ### 768 PO